 What does the word “hope” mean in the Bible?
 It doesn’t mean “maybe.”
-We may use it that way in Modern English, but that’s not what the word “hope” means in the Bible.
+We may use it that way in modern English, but that’s not what the word “hope” means when used in Scripture.

 “Hope” means certainty, but not just any certainty.
-When the Bible says “hope,” it means a rock-ribbed assurance with anticipation based on the Word of God.
+When the Bible says “hope,” it means a rock-ribbed assurance with anticipation, based on the Word of God.

 When I was a little boy, my dad would take us out for a ride on Sunday afternoon.
-The kids would be in the back seat getting into squabbles.
+We kids would be in the back seat, getting into squabbles.
 If things got too heated, my dad would turn around and say, “When you boys get home, I’m going to whip you.”
 With my dad, I knew this was a rock-ribbed truth!
 We could anticipate it, but not with gladness!